warner/petmail/README.md

 (Note: the `safe_develop` command will install hash-verified dependency tarballs into a local virtualenv named "venv/", then uses the setuptools "develop" command to link the petmail sources into this virtualenv.
-The `./bin/petmail` script looks in "venv/" for its source code.)
+The `./bin/petmail` script looks in "venv/" for its source code. `safe_develop` is not yet completely safe: dependencies referenced by `setup_requires=` are not currently verified.)

 ## Theory Of Operation